 I know, just when you thought there was no way to make SeaPerch any easier to build; We did it again!
 For years we have been suffering with small pieces of tape trying to get the perfect tape job on the motors.
 That whole time thinking there HAS to be a better way.
 Well we did it! we have tested it through two generations of prototypes and a full production run and now PRE-CUT TAPE is here.
-It will start to show up in kits soon and will be in the next revision of the build manual.
+It is in kits NOW!
+This change will be in the next revision of the build manual.
 Until the new manual is edited and published, here is the one sheet instructions on how to use them.
 CutTape.pdf

 Competitions like the Maryland Regional SeaPerch Challenge at the U.S. Naval Academy help students begin to understand the engineering design process and become aware of possible careers with a science, technology, engineering and math (STEM) focus, said Toby Ratcliffe, an ocean engineer and the Naval Surface Warfare Center, Carderock Division (NSWCCD) STEM educational outreach coordinator.

 Our monthly Diversity Drumbeat has been organized into four lines of effort consistent with our Diversity Campaign Plan.
 Each section will discuss our current and future events and efforts.
 Our efforts are aligned and coordinated with Naval Reactors and Navy Recruiting Command; however, our Drumbeat primarily focuses on COMSUBLANT/COMSUBPAC efforts.